NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 ```
  The Castle Bravo shot was most powerful H-bomb tested by the USA.
  It released 63 peta joule (PJ), appoximately 15) Megatons.
-	 The bomb components themselves were nicknamed 'SHRIMP' which may be an acronym.
+	 The bomb components themselves were nicknamed 'SHRIMP' which may be an acronym, "System for Hydrogen Radiation IMPlosion".
  This bomb was 684 times the energy release of Fatman which was used against Nagasaki.
 ```
 You have: 63 PJ